-Year one of the specification begins by building on work covered at GCSE, looking at biological molecules, cells and how organisms exchange substances with their environment.
+Year 1 of the specification begins by building on work covered at GCSE, looking at biological molecules, cells and how organisms exchange substances with their environment.
 This then leads on to studying genetic information, variation and relationships between organisms.
-Year two builds on year one work, covering energy transfers in and between organisms, how organisms respond to changes in their internal and external environments.
+Year 2 builds on Year 1 work, covering energy transfers in and between organisms, how organisms respond to changes in their internal and external environments.
 This then leads on to studying genetics, populations, evolution and ecosystems.

 Biology A Level is a linear course with all external exams at the end of the two-year course.